 You can check his complete analysis here.

-That said, a Scrum meeting (Daily or Weekly Scrum) is a the team gathering meant to review the flow of work items that should be accomplished before the sprint ends.
+A Scrum meeting (Daily or Weekly Scrum) is a team gathering meant to review the flow of work items that should be accomplished before the sprint ends.
 They are also called stand-up meetings and are a critical ceremony of Scrum.

-Traditional Scrum teams tend to be composed of three central figures:
+Traditional Scrum teams are typically composed of three central accountabilities:

 The Product Owner (PO), whose primary responsibility is to make sure that the work delivered by the team actually maximizes the value that the product can provide to its users.
 Some other of the POs activities are:

-Not so many people seem to talk about the roles in Kanban.
-According to Kanbanize's blog, there are two leading roles.
+Not as many people seem to talk about the roles in Kanban.
+According to Kanbanize's blog, there are two leading roles:

 Some organizations opt for a hybrid approach, such as assigning a Project Manager (PM) to work on a project or product.
-Remember that agile frameworks aren't a methodology that should be strictly followed but rather a set of elements that can be adopted in almost any business environment.
+Agile frameworks aren't a methodology that should be strictly followed, but rather a set of elements that can be adopted in almost any business environment.

 That said, the addition of a PM might bring in some project management practices, such as the establishment of a RACI, an acronym that stands for: